 With the beginning of the First Revolt against Rome in 66 CE, the Jews began to mint their own silver coins for the first time to demonstrate sovereignty over their own country.
 These coins had Jewish symbols, chalice that was the measure of the omer and three pomegranate buds (one of 7 species) and Paleo-Hebrew text, struck over the Tyrian shekels from the Temple.
 With the fall of Jerusalem in 70 CE the minting of these coins was discontinued.

-During the Bar Kokhba revolt against Rome (132-135 CE), the last Jewish coin series in antiquity was issued.
+During the Bar Kokhba revolt (132-135 CE) against Rome, the last Jewish coins in antiquity wer issued.
 On the obverse, the name Shimon in Paleo-Hebrew, the first name of Shimon Ben Kosiba, the leader of the revolt; the star above the image of the Temple refers to the name given to him by Rabbi Akiva, Bar Kochba, son of a star.
 The silver coins were overstruck on the Roman provincial tetradrachms (mainly from Antioch).

-Since 1980, the shekel has been the currency of the modern state of Israel, first the Israeli shekel which due to high inflation in the 1980s was devalued at a ratio of 1000:1 to become in 1986 a New Israeli Shekel ($1=3.5₪) in use to this day.
+Since 1980, the shekel has been the currency of the modern state of Israel, first the Israeli shekel which due to high inflation in the 1980s was devalued at a ratio of 1000:1 to become in 1986 a New Israeli Shekel (US $1=~3.5₪) in use to this day.

 - First Revolt Shekel Sells for $1.1 million (Biblical Archaeology Review)

 - Palestinians claim ancient judean shekel is Palestinian (the blaze.com)

 - Early Counterfeit Silver Coin